 This post may contain affiliate links.
 Please read our disclosure policy.

-These homemade protein bars are no-bake, endlessly customizable energy bars.
-Just like Luna and Power bars, and made with your favorite protein powder.
+These homemade protein bars are no-bake, high-protein, and totally customizable—made with your favorite protein powder and simple pantry ingredients.

 A stack of two brown rectangular homemade protein bars with white speckles and chocolate coating all around except for the bare ends, with scattered oats and chocolate chunks on brown paper